Ligurian Hills – 7 nights

 Varzi – Locanda Le Cicale (B&B)

-Lively gelateria/B&B in a small town on the edge of the hills, run by Greta and Allesandra.Website
+Lively restaurant with rooms in the heart of Varzi (a small town on the edge of the hills), run by Greta and her family.Website

 Loc – Capanne di Cosola (dinner, B&B)